“Time is the most valuable thing that a man can spend.” ― Diogenes Laërtius

 20. Some people are out to fuck you over

 Within 2 – 3 months of being in my 1st business, I got fucked over without even knowing it.
-By a guy who seemed genuine on the outside, but obviously was not on the inside.
+By a guy who seemed genuine on the outside, but obviously was a scum bag on the inside.